St Peter ad Vincula Church, Combe Martin, North Devon

 Introduction

-St Peter's church is one of a trio comprising 'Combmartin', Hartland and Berrynarbor, all by the same architect.
-In the Deanery of Shirwell, St Peter's is affiliated with the Diocese of Exeter.
+This historic Anglican church - St Peter in Chains - is one of a trio comprising 'Combmartin', Hartland and Berrynarbor, all by the same architect.
+In the Deanery of Shirwell, this church is affiliated with the Diocese of Exeter.

 Combe Martin parish church not only fulfills its spiritual role but also stands as a custodian of local history and heritage.
 Its cultural significance extends beyond religious practices and enhances the community in several ways.